 Grab Your Copy

 Are you ready to have some fun practicing skip counting with QR code task cards?!
-Click the blue button below to grab your free QR codes and then hop over and check out more than 150 other free printables you’ll love!
+Click the blue button below to grab your free QR codes and then hop over and check out our Place Value Cover Up in our shop!